-Movie cliffhangers can be the best or the worst thing about a film – they can leave us on tenterhooks, thinking deeply about what we’ve just seen, or they can be maddeningly vague, a cheap cop-out that feels like a lazy writer deciding they don’t want to give us the answers we so desperately crave.
-With even their most clever, entertaining use, cliffhangers can be infuriating, leaving us wanting to know more even if we really recognise the genius of what we’ve just seen; conversely, it can leave us knowing that more is coming in the form of a cheap sequel, and infuriate us because of that fact.
+Movie cliffhangers can be the best or the worst thing about a film - they can leave us on tenterhooks, thinking deeply about what we've just seen, or they can be maddeningly vague, a cheap cop-out that feels like a lazy writer deciding they don't want to give us the answers we so desperately crave.
+With even their most clever, entertaining use, cliffhangers can be infuriating, leaving us wanting to know more, even if we really recognise the genius of what we've just seen...

-We’ll start with what a literal cliffhanger in what is easily the most famous movie cliffhanger of all time; the finale of the film sees the intrepid rogues make off with the money and pose as a gang of English football fans in a van.
+We'll start with a literal example in what is easily the most famous movie cliffhanger of all time; the finale of The Italian Job sees the intrepid rogues make off with the money and pose as a gang of English football fans in a van.
 In Switzerland, it seems as if all is well, when the van skids on an icy road and ends up precariously balanced on the edge of a cliff, with the gold sliding towards the back of the bus.
-Charlie Croker (Michael Caine) crawls towards the gold and utters to his friends, “Hang on a minute lads, I’ve got a great idea”, with the film leaving us to ponder the fates of both the men and the gold.
+Charlie Croker (Michael Caine) crawls towards the gold and utters to his friends, "Hang on a minute lads, I've got a great idea", with the film leaving us to ponder the fates of both the men and the gold.